Rhondda Tramways Company: History

 The Pontypridd and Rhondda Valley Tramway Company had built a horse-drawn tramway between Pontypridd and Porth, which had been authorised in 1882, but had run into financial difficulties in 1887, just before construction was completed.
 It had been run by Solomon Andrews, a Cardiff entrepreneur, from 1887 until 1890, and was then sold to one of Andrews' companies.
 In 1898 it was sold to the British Electric Traction Company, but their attempt to get local authority approval to extend and electrify the line failed.
 The tramway closed unexpectedly in February 1902, when an outbreak of the infectious disease glanders resulted in most of the horses dying.

-Both Rhondda Urban District Council (UDC) and the neighbouring Pontypridd UDC had their own plans to build and operate electric tramways, but whereas Pontypridd obtained powers to run their part of the tramway themselves, the Rhondda Tramways Act of 1902 specifically prevented Rhondda UDC from operating their tramway.
+Both Rhondda Urban District Council (UDC) and the neighbouring Pontypridd UDC had their own plans to build and operate electric tramways, but whereas Pontypridd obtained powers to run their part of the tramway themselves, the Rhondda Tramways Act 1902 specifically prevented Rhondda UDC from operating their tramway.
 Having bought the section of the horse tramway from Porth to Trehafod, they asked the National Electric Construction Company to build the line in February 1903, and on 14 April 1906, a subsidiary company, the Rhondda Tramways Company, was established to act as the operator of the system.
 Rhondda UDC leased the tramway to them for £2,250 per year.

 When the system first opened, it consisted of two lines.
 Both began at Trehafod and followed the route of the horse tramway to Porth.
 Here, the two routes divided, with one going west and then north, along the Rhondda Fawr Valley, to reach a terminus at Partridge Road.
 The second ran north and then west, along the Rhondda Fach Valley to Pont-y-Gwaith.
 Each was about 4 mi long, with a single track.
 The company bought a fleet of 50 open-top tramcars from Brush Electrical Engineering Company, which were stabled in a depot at Porth.
 Electric power was obtained from the Rhondda Tramways Electric Supply Company, which was also a subsidiary of the National Electric Construction Company, and public services began of 11 July 1908.